usarscotus/legal-directory/_frcp/rule_5.md

 ---
 layout: rule
-title: "Rule 5.
-Serving and Filing Pleadings and Other Papers"
+title: Rule 5.
+Serving and Filing Pleadings and Other Papers
 permalink: /frcp/rule_5/
 order: 5
+chapter: Title II.
+Commencing an Action; Service of Process, Pleadings, Motions, and Orders
 ---

 (a) Service: When Required.